Mustorpha/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 - **Scalability Issues**: If there's too much incoming traffic, a single server may not be able to handle the load.
 This setup doesn't allow for easy scaling up (adding more resources to handle more traffic).

 This is a basic setup suitable for small applications.
-For larger, high-traffic applications, you'd want to consider a more robust infrastructure with multiple servers, load balancers, and more.
+For larger, high-traffic applications, one may consider a more robust infrastructure with multiple servers, load balancers, and more.